bappa-2000/boombikes-lr/README.md

 # BoomBikes
 A US bike-sharing provider BoomBikes has recently suffered considerable dips in their revenues due to ongoin Covid-19 pandaemic.
 They have contracted a consulting company to understand the factors on which the demand for these shared bikes depends in the American market.
 The company wants to know:

-- Which vaeiables are significant in predicting the demand for shared bikes?
+- Which variables are significant in predicting the demand for shared bikes?
 - How well those variables describe the bike demands?